fatima-Sami55/Vertex_OS/README.md

 ----------

 If you want to contribute or need help, feel free to open an [issue](https://github.com/your-username/vertex-os/issues) or reach out on GitHub!

+## 🧾 License

+This project is licensed under the **GNU AGPL v3 License**.
+You can use, modify, and redistribute it under the same terms.
+See the [LICENSE](./LICENSE) file for full details.